KieronH90/KieronH90.github.io/_posts/Deciphering Big Data.md

 ## Task 1: Discussion

-Our first task was to participate in the discussion on the topic of the internet of things (IOT).
+Our first task was to participate in the discussion on the topic of the Internet of things (IoT).
 Below is a screenshot of my contributions to this discussion:

 As you can see, some interesting point were raised and discussed in this task.

-## Task 2: Webscraping
+## Task 2: Web scraping

-The next task, was to write a webscraping script in Python, using the key word "Data Scientist" and to then parse the data into an XML or JSON file.
+The next task was to write a web scraping script in Python, using the keyword "Data Scientist" and then parse the data into an XML or JSON file.

-The results of this task are shown below:
+The resulting JSON file contents of this task are shown below:

     {"title": "Page navigation"},
     {"title": "On this profile"},